June 2011

 WHAT I LEARNED DURING LECTURES IN CLASS

-Whether you need a keynote speaker, or help with strategic planning, performance improvement, or training facilitators and trainers in your organization, I look forward to your call (802.380.4360) or .
+If you like what you have read in this issue, why not talk to me about bringing the same innovation, creativity, and playfulness to your next meeting or learning event.
+Whether you need a keynote speaker, or help with strategic planning, performance improvement, or training facilitators and trainers in your organization, I look forward to your call (802.380.4360) or . -- Brian |

-Read previous issues.
+issues.
 Click Library!

-To add or delete your name to our mailing list, email with a short note in the subject line.
+To add or delete your name to our mailing list, email

 I want this newsletter to be practical, succinct, and thoughtful.
 If you have suggestions about how I can meet these criteria, please let me know!
 Send me an with your thoughts and ideas.

-(c) 2005 - 2011 The Firefly Group
+2005 - 2011 The Firefly Group